Grand Duchy of Lithuania: Etymology

-Old literary Lithuanian: Didi Kunigystė Lietuvos (didi Kunigiſte Lietuwos)

-Ruthenian: Великое кнѧзство Литовское

 Naming convention of both title of ruler (hospodar) and the state changed as it expanded its territory.
 Following the decline of the Kingdom of Ruthenia and incorporation of its lands into the Grand Duchy of Lithuania, Gediminas started to title himself as "King of Lithuanians and many Ruthenians", while the name of the state became the Grand Duchy of Lithuania and Ruthenia.
 Similarly the title changed to "King of Lithuanians and Ruthenians, ruler and duke of Semigallia" when Semigallia became part of the state.
-The 1529 edition of the Statute of Lithuania described the titles of Sigismund I the Old as "King of Poland, the Grand Duke of Lithuania, Ruthenia, Prussia, Samogitia, Mazovia, and other [ lands ]".
+The 1529 edition of the Statute of Lithuania described the titles of Sigismund I the Old as "King of Poland, the Grand Duke of Lithuania, Ruthenia, Prussia, Samogitia, Mazovia, and other [lands]".

 The country was also called the Republic of Lithuania (Respublica Lituana) since at least the mid-16th century, already before the Union of Lublin in 1569.

 History

 Establishment of the state

-The first written reference to Lithuania is found in the Quedlinburg Chronicle, which dates from 1009.
+The first mention of the name Lithuania is found in the Annals of Quedlinburg, which describes the missionary expedition of Bruno of Querfurt to Yotvingians.
 In the 12th century, Slavic chronicles refer to Lithuania as one of the areas attacked by the Rus'.
 Pagan Lithuanians initially paid tribute to Polotsk, but they soon grew in strength and organized their own small-scale raids.
 At some point between 1180 and 1183 the situation began to change, and the Lithuanians started to organize sustainable military raids on the Slavic provinces, raiding the Principality of Polotsk as well as Pskov, and even threatening Novgorod.
 The sudden spark of military raids marked consolidation of the Lithuanian lands in Aukštaitija.
 The Lithuanians are the only branch within the Baltic group that managed to create a state entity in premodern times.

 The Lithuanian Crusade began after the Livonian Order and Teutonic Knights, crusading military orders, were established in Riga and in Prussia in 1202 and 1226 respectively.
 The Christian orders posed a significant threat to pagan Baltic tribes, and further galvanized the formation of the Lithuanian state.
 The peace treaty with Galicia–Volhynia of 1219 provides evidence of cooperation between Lithuanians and Samogitians.
 This treaty lists 21 Lithuanian dukes, including five senior Lithuanian dukes from Aukštaitija (Živinbudas, Daujotas, Vilikaila, Dausprungas and Mindaugas) and several dukes from Žemaitija.
 Although they had battled in the past, the Lithuanians and the Žemaičiai now faced a common enemy.
 Likely Živinbudas had the most authority and at least several dukes were from the same families.
 The formal acknowledgement of common interests and the establishment of a hierarchy among the signatories of the treaty foreshadowed the emergence of the state.